 - 3. The district will waive the requirement to pass examinations on the provisions and principles of American history, American institutions and the Missouri and U.S. Constitutions for students who transfer from a school outside Missouri if they can document the successful completion of a course of instruction in the institutions, branches and functions of state government, including local governments, the U.S. government and the electoral process.
 Such instruction must have been completed in grades nine through twelve.
-Students must still complete the state American civics and CPR requirements. ( ' 170.011, RSMo., DESE Graduation Guidance) - Graduation requirements for foster care students will be modified or waived in accordance with law and Board policy IGBE. (' 160.1990, RSMo.) - 5.
+The district will waive the requirement to pass a civics examination when recommended by the student's IEP team. (' 170.011, RSMo., DESE Graduation Guidance) - Graduation requirements for foster care students will be modified or waived in accordance with law and Board policy IGBE. ('160.1990, RSMo.) - 5.
 Students in the household of an active duty member of the military, including students in the household of certain veterans who are deceased or injured as defined by law, who transfer to the district may have graduation requirements modified or waived in accordance with law. (' 160.2000, RSMo.) - 6.
 Eligible students who successfully complete the Missouri Option Program will be awarded a high school diploma.
 (5 C.S.R.
 20-500.330)